ErenalpK/2026worldcup_prediction/README.md

 - It provides insight into how a team’s ranking evolved over time.
 - It helps measure **team strength** and predict match results.

-### 2026 FIFA World Cup Qualifier Results
+### 2026 FIFA World Cup Qualifier Groups
-- This dataset includes the **current qualification standings** for FIFA 2026.
+- This dataset includes the **official qualification groups** for the **FIFA 2026 World Cup**.
-- It tracks each team’s **points, wins, losses, and goal differences**.
+- It contains information on **teams in each group, match schedules, and qualification format**.
-- It helps determine **which teams have qualified** for the tournament.
+- Since qualification matches are still ongoing, this data will be used to predict **which teams will qualify** based on historical trends and FIFA rankings.

 ### Goalscorers & Team Performance Data
-- This dataset contains goal statistics from past FIFA World Cups.
+- This dataset contains **goal statistics** from past FIFA World Cups.
-- It tracks **top scorers, expected goals (xG), offensive and defensive metrics**.
+- It tracks **total goals scored per team and individual top scorers**.
-- It helps analyze **team attacking and defensive strength**.
+- It helps analyze **offensive performance trends** in international tournaments.

 ### Shootout Data (For Knockout Stage Analysis)
 - This dataset includes records of **penalty shootouts** from past World Cups.